-The Health & Wellness pathway will prepare you to be a practitioner in a variety of traditional and medical-based sites, integrated health clinics and integrative wellness centers.
-Consider applying for a CLIMB stipend to help fund your MSW education.
-Specific courses are required for the stipend and may only be offered in certain quarters; plan accordingly.
-Deadlines apply for this stipend!
+This pathway will prepare you to be a practitioner in a variety of traditional and medical-based sites, integrated health clinics and wellness centers.
+Consider applying for a CLIMB stipend to help fund your MSW degree.
+This course list is a recommendation and not a requirement.
+Any course that we offer in the required category will fulfill degree requirements.
+We recommend you meet with an academic advisor for additional guidance.